 Equity in Education:

 Equity is a multifaceted subject in education, but an equitable school gives each student what they need to learn and succeed.
-It is not giving all students the same thing, because all students are different… it is making sure each as what they need to learn.
+It is not giving all students the same thing, because all students are different . . . it is making sure each as what they need to learn.
 That covers a broad number of issues from equal access to technology, to recognizing the various cultures in your classroom, to giving each student the time to reach mastery.
 The conversation is generally around student populations that have traditionally been under served, or ill served in a traditional school.
 Equitable schools will seek many ways to make sure all students succeed and learn.

 Equity 360: (Equity 101)